 - Needed or desired.
 Shelter is a concept that has endured the test of time.
 Real estate will always be in demand, and no technology, cryptocurrency, government, or economy will change that.

 - Not subject to price regulation.
 For now, this is under your control.
 My firm doesn’t purchase apartments in places like Oakland or San Francisco that impose rent controls.
 I know someone doing very well there, but I choose not to add in this variable to my firm’s investment mix.

 - Thought to have no close substitute.
 Substitutes in real estate are generally based on price, location, and amenities.
-Our company focuses on owning class B multifamily properties, built 20-40 years ago, whose rental units are offered at rates materially lower than recently built class A multifamily units.
+Our company focuses on owning Class B multifamily properties, built 20-40 years ago, in which rental units are offered at rates materially lower than recently built Class A multifamily units.